Explore the Most Beautiful Beaches of Aruba

 Grapefield Beach

-Grapefield Beach sits on Aruba’s rugged eastern coast, and the strong wind creates a dramatic setting.
+Grapefield Beach sits on the rugged eastern coast, and the strong wind creates a dramatic setting.
 Swimming is not advised far from shore because of currents; however, shallow wading is usually safe near the edge.
 The beach is a favorite spot for kitesurfers, photographers, and travelers seeking open, wild scenery.

 Blackstone Beach